-17. Kamarband.-Scarlet silk, 6 inches wide, quite plain, fastened with two straps and buckles behind.
+17. Kamarband.-Scarlet silk, $5\frac{1}{2}$ ins. wide at centre, quite plain, fastened with two straps and buckles behind.

 18. Evening Shirts.-Stiff-fronted evening shirts are to be worn with Nos.
-2B, 6A and 11A Dresses, except that in extremely hot conditions evening shirts with soft ribbed fronts and soft ribbed cuffs may be worn with No. 11A Dress.
+2B, 6A, 11A and 11B Dresses, except that in extremely hot conditions evening shirts with soft ribbed fronts and soft ribbed cuffs may be worn with No. 11A Dress.
 Evening shirts with soft ribbed fronts may also be worn as an alternative to stiff-fronted shirts with Nos.
 7 and 12 Dresses.

-Note: No. 6A Dress (with stiff-fronted shirt) will normally be worn when dining in R.M.
+Note : No. 6A Dress (with stiff-fronted shirt) will normally be worn when dining in R.M.
 Establishments in the United Kingdom.